dmorse/pscfpp/README.md

 ## Citation

-If you use PSCF in published work, we would appreciate it if you indicate the github repository URL and cite one or more of the following papers:
+If you use PSCF in published work, we would appreciate it if you would give the github repository URL and cite one or more of the following journal articles:

-A. Arora, J. Qin, D.C.
+  - A. Arora, J. Qin, D.C.
 Morse, K.T.
 Delaney, G.H.
 Fredrickson, F.S.
-Bates
+Bates and K.D.
+Dorfman,
-and K.D.
-Dorfman, "Broadly accessible self consistent field theory for block polymer materials discovery," Macromolecules 49, 4675-4690 (2016).
+    <a target="_blank" href="https://doi.org/10.1021/acs.macromol.6b00107"> "Broadly accessible self consistent field theory for block polymer materials discovery" </a>,
+    <em>Macromolecules</em> **49**, 4675-4690 (2016).

-G.K.
+  - G.K.
 Cheong, A. Chawla, D. C. Morse and K.D.
 Dorfman,
-"Open-source code for self-consistent field theory calculations of block polymer phase behavior on graphics processing units."
+    <a target="_blank" href="https://doi.org/10.1140/epje/i2020-11938-y"> "Open-source code for self-consistent field theory calculations of block polymer phase behavior on graphics processing units." </a>,
-European Physical Journal E 43, 15 (2020).
+    <em>European Physical Journal E</em> **43**, 15 (2020).

-K. Chen and D.C.
-Morse, "Improved algorithm for identifying partial saddle-points in polymer field theoretic simulations",
+  - K. Chen and D.C.
+Morse,
+    <a target= "_blank" href="https://doi.org/10.1063/5.0264036"> "Improved algorithm for identifying partial saddle-points in polymer field theoretic simulations" </a>,
-J. Chem.
-Phys.
-162, 234901 162, 234901 (2025).
+    <em>J. Chem.
+Phys.</em> **162**, 234901 (2025).

-The first two papers listed above focus on SCFT.
-The 2016 Macromolecules paper discusses the the older Fortran version of PSCF, but nonetheless correctly describes most SCFT algorithms used by the pscf_rpc and pscf_pg programs of the current version.
-The 2020 European Physics Journal paper provides the first report of the C++ version of PSCF, and documents the performance of GPU-accelerated SCFT calculations.
-The last paper listed above discusses algorithms by PSCF in PS-FTS simulations to rapidly find partial saddle-point field configurations.
+The first two articles listed above focus on SCFT.
+The 2016
+<em>Macromolecules</em> article actually discusses the the older Fortran
+version of PSCF, but nonetheless correctly describes most SCFT algorithms used in the pscf_rpc and pscf_pg programs of the current version.
+The 2020
+<em>European Physics Journal</em> article gives the first report of the
+C++ version of PSCF, and documents the performance of GPU-accelerated SCFT calculations.
+The last paper listed above announces the implementation of PS-FTS in PSCF, and discusses algorithms used by PSCF to efficiently find partial saddle-point field configurations in PS-FTS simulations.

 ## Contributors